 Coming of Age day remains a popular holiday, but Japan's reduction in population growth in recent years means that fewer people are turning 20 - only 1.24 million in 2013 compared to almost double that at the start of the 1970's.

-Women celebrate the day by donning special kimonos in which the sleeves are long as compared to the kimono with shorter sleeve portions worn by mature, married women.
+Women celebrate the day by donning special kimonos in which the sleeves are long, compared to the kimono with shorter sleeve portions that is worn by mature, married women.
 Some women will also wear hakama (baggy pants).

 Most young woman cannot put on a kimono themselves, and have to go to a kimono kitsuke who dresses them.
 They also go to a hairdressers to have their hair done the day before or early in the morning.
 Many women rent their kimonos because of the cost of buying one.

 Coming of Age Day has been a holiday since 1948.
 The modern legal age of 20 as adulthood was established in 1876.
-Coming of age ceremonies are a tradition that predates this by some distance, but the age of becoming an adult was traditionally much younger - 15 for boys and 13 for girls.
+Once known as 'Genpuku', the coming of age ceremony is a tradition that predates this by some distance, but the age of becoming an adult was traditionally much younger - 15 for boys and 13 for girls.